Were you recently accused of solicitation or prostitution in Columbus, Ohio?

 Your Skilled Columbus Pimping and Pandering Defense Lawyer

-Over the years, the attorneys at Koenig & Owen, LLC, have defended the people of Columbus against everything from sexual assault and battery to solicitation – achieving many favorable results along the way.
+Over the years, the attorneys at James D. Owen, LLC, have defended the people of Columbus against everything from sexual assault and battery to solicitation – achieving many favorable results along the way.
 We know what it takes to win complex legal battles, and we are ready to use our knowledge to assist you.
 Reach out to us today to set up a free consultation with one of our lawyers and learn more about our services.